cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 # AKP Thumbprints

-Although this document describes how to represent ML-DSA keys using AKP, the AKP key type and thumbprint computations are suitable for use with algorithms other than ML-DSA.
+Although this document specifies how to represent ML-DSA keys using AKP, the AKP key type and thumbprint computations are suitable for use with algorithms other than ML-DSA.

 When computing the COSE Key Thumbprint as described in {{RFC9679}}, the required parameters for algorithm key pairs are: